 Source: Andy Gilmore via Designspiration

-Pixels by themself, are a kind of optical illusion that makes the viewer stop and think for a bit.
+Pixels by themself, are a kind of beautiful geometric pattern that makes the viewer stop and think for a bit.
 Use that to your advantage and create geometrical design shapes for your artistic needs.

 Try Isometric Cube Patterns

-We couldn’t have this list without isometric designs.
+We couldn’t have this list without isometric patterns.
 Those are 3D-like shapes created using light and dark tones to create an illusion.
-Looking very futuristic, those designs can add a modern flair to your marketing solutions and design needs.
+Looking very futuristic, these designs can add a modern flair to your marketing solutions and design needs.